-In terms of capital requirements, the Company's most significant risks take the form of balance sheet market risks, as well as longevity and lapse risks, which are included in insurance risks.
+In terms of capital requirements, the Company's most significant risks are the balance sheet's market risks, as well as longevity and lapse risks, which are included in underwriting risks.
 In addition, operational and business risks are inherent in terms of the Company's operations and continuity.